-We’ll help you understand the basics and show you how being tax smart could make your savings last longer
+We’ll help you understand the basics and show you how being tax smart could make your life savings last longer

 The good news

 - At age 55 (may be subject to change in future), you can dip into your pension whenever you like and normally get the first 25% tax-free.
 You can take this as one lump sum or in stages.

-- Whatever age you are, you don't pay National Insurance on pension income and once you reach state pension age you won't have to pay National Insurance on any income.
+- Whatever age you are, you don't pay National Insurance on pension income and once you reach State Pension age you normally won't have to pay National Insurance at all.

 The not so good news

 - You'll pay tax on all your pensions including your State Pension if your total income in a tax year from all sources is greater than your personal tax allowance.

-- Taking out more than your tax-free cash limit can restrict the payments you or an employer can make to any of your pensions, normally to £4,000 a year.
+- Taking out more than your tax-free cash limit can restrict the payments you or an employer can make to your pensions, normally to £4,000 a year.

 - Find out more about tax relief, limits and your pension.